 4) Engage, Engage, ENGAGE

 If you want to get more conversions out of your emails, you need to engage readers.
 Email is a two-way conversation.
 So, if customers aren’t interacting in any way, you won’t get more conversions.

 - Ask customers for their thoughts/feelings on a specific point

-- Open a loop in one email and close it in the next
+- Open a loop in one email to create anticipation and close it in the next

-- End with a question so the reader feels compelled to respond
+- End with a question, so readers feel compelled to respond

 - Use vague phrasing such as “let me know what you think”

 - Assume you know everything about your target

 - Talk AT your readers or spend too much time boasting about your company

 5) Time Your Emails Correctly